Usbac/tundra/docs/general.md

 `getEncoding()`

-This will return the encoding being in use.
+Returns the encoding being in use.

 ```js
 view.getEncoding();